 First, you need to decide what type of humidifier you are looking for - warm or cool mist, or whether a dual unit would be more convenient.
 If you're not sure, learn the difference between a warm and cool mist humidifier to help you determine what is best for you.

-Read why some feel a cool mist is safer when young children are present.
-There are also models that humidify and purify (or wash) the air - these are usually a more expensive, but may be worth considering.
+Some feel a cool mist is safer when young children are present.
+There are also models that humidify and purify (or wash) the air.
+These are usually more expensive, but may be worth considering.

-For more about maintaining a proper home humidity, read about Controlling Home Moisture and learn why too little or too much humidity can be problematic.
+For more about maintaining a proper home humidity, you must control home moisture, as too little or too much humidity can be problematic.

 Type of Humidification Processes

 There are basically two types of processes that a humidifier might use to generate moisture or steam – evaporative which is more common and generally the cheapest, and ultrasonic which produces a finer water mist.